antofic/GraphCodable/Docs/UserGuide.md

 - GEncoder, GDecoder have the same roles as Encoder, Decoder
 - GraphEncoder has the same role as JSONEncoder, PropertyListEncoder
-- GraphDecoder has the same role as JSONDecoder, PropertyListDecoder GraphCodable does not use containers.
+- GraphDecoder has the same role as JSONDecoder, PropertyListDecoder

+GraphCodable does not use containers.

-To check examples, sopy and paste in your file main.swift.
+To check examples, copy and paste in your file main.swift.

 ### Native types and collection support
 GraphCodable natively supports the following types: Int, Int8, Int16, Int32, Int64, UInt, UInt8, UInt16, UInt32, UInt64, Float, Double, String, Data